How do I use Docker with CircleCI?

 How to Use Docker with CircleCI: An Advanced Guide

 In the world of Continuous Integration (CI) and Continuous Deployment (CD), Docker and CircleCI have emerged as pivotal tools for modern software development.
-Docker provides a platform to develop, ship, and run applications in containers, ensuring consistency across environments.
+Docker provides a platform to develop, ship, and run"RUN" refers to a command in various programming languages and operating systems to execute a specified program or script.
+It initiates processes, providing a controlled environment for task execution.
+More » applications in containers, ensuring consistency across environments.
 CircleCI, on the other hand, is a CI/CD platform that automates testing and deployment, allowing developers to focus on writing code rather than worrying about the infrastructure.

 Combining Docker with CircleCI not only streamlines the development workflow but also enhances the flexibility and scalability of applications.
 In this article, we will delve into the advanced usage of Docker with CircleCI, covering setup, best practices, and advanced configurations.